 Have you heard of this?
 Have you eaten this?
 Do you want to?
 (Yes.
 Always yes.)

-If you’re familiar with what earthquake cake is, you know what I’m talking about when I say it’s practically irresistible.
+If you’re familiar with what it is, you know what I’m talking about when I say it’s practically irresistible.
 If you’re not familiar with it, let me be the first to tell you about this life changing, rich, gooey and utterly ridiculously delicious dessert.

-It’s almost like cake meets brownie meets pudding and it’s weird and wonderful all at once.
+It’s almost like pumpkin cake meets brownie meets pudding and it’s weird and wonderful all at once.

 I know.